 And of course – The Italian food!

-Later, when I no longer felt bound by kosher rules – on a trip to Rome – I had a corrective experience: we entered a cute little family restaurant, and for the first time in my life, I had spaghetti made of fresh pasta, with lemon and cream sauce – oh oh oh how delicious it was (a vegan version – soon).
+Later, when I no longer felt bound by kosher rules – on a trip to Rome – I had a corrective experience: we entered a cute little family restaurant, and for the first time in my life, I had spaghetti made of fresh pasta, with lemon and cream sauce – oh oh oh how delicious it was (here is a delicious version).

 Years later, I imposed the vegan restriction on myself – only to find out that there are virtually no restrictions due to the substitutes, patents, and molecular discoveries.